Dictionary » Negative Words » Oppose – Meaning, Definition, Synonyms and Antonyms

 FAQs about Oppose

-Here are some frequently asked questions (FAQs) about the word “Oppose”
+Here are some frequently asked questions (FAQs) about the word “Oppose”.

 1. What does it mean to oppose something?

 It means to stand against or resist an idea, action, or person.
+It can be done through speech, decisions, or organized action.

 2. Can you oppose something silently?